dnsimple/dnsimple-support/content/articles/new-plans.markdown

 Some advanced features are only available in higher-tier plans.
 If you need the feature on a limited number of domains, you may want to [use multiple accounts to segment the business](https://blog.dnsimple.com/2015/12/using-accounts-to-segment-business/).

-For example, if you need [vanity name servers](/articles/vanity-nameservers) only on 3-4 domains, create a separate account with these domains, and subscribe  it to the Business plan.
-Leave the other domains on a lower plan, such as Professional, and you'll only pay the for the feature on domains where you actually use it.
+For example, if you have multiple domains, but only need [vanity name servers](/articles/vanity-nameservers) on a few of them, create a separate account with these domains, and subscribe it to the Business plan.
+Leave the other domains on a lower plan, such as Professional.
+You'll only pay the for the feature on domains where you actually use it.